Code of Ethics

 After applying the transaction exemptions of Section 2 of this Code:

-(3) is designated by the Adviser as a "Recommended Security" for consideration of client purchase or sale.
+- is designated by the Adviser as a "Recommended Security" for consideration of client purchase or sale.
 However, an Access Person may participate as part of a "bunch" order with clients simultaneously purchasing or selling a security.
 The Adviser must determine that, for each transaction, bundling is consistent with best execution and no client is favored.
-In appropriate cases the Chief Compliance Officer may waive such prohibition in his discretion if all client trades have been cleared or executed.

 Provided, that in determining whether to grant permission for such private placement, the Chief Compliance Officer shall consider, among other things, whether such offering should be reserved for a Fund or other client of the Adviser, and whether such transaction is being offered to the person because of his or her position with the Adviser.